-The ESMF describes procedure for E&S Screening for civil works related to office renovation.
+11. The ESMF describes procedure for E&S Screening for civil works related to office renovation.
 Only renovation that takes place inside an existing governmental building will be considered for financing.
-Any office building that requires acquisition of land of local people is not financed under the project.
+Any office building that requires acquisition of land of local people will not be eligible for financing under the project.
 The ESMF provide an ESCOP and List of Do and Don't Do (Annex 4) for office renovation.
-Risks related to labor and working condition is covered under LMP.
+Risks related to labour and working condition is covered under LMP.